SDOA-Net: An Efficient Deep Learning-Based DOA Estimation Network for Imperfect Array: Introduction

-In this paper, we propose a new type of DNN network based on CNN, i.e., super-resolution DOA network (SDOAnet), to overcome the above mentioned difficulties in the DOA estimation.
-The proposed SDOAnet is used for performance evaluation of imperfect array under realistic conditions.
-Compared with the existing methods, the proposed SDOAnet can achieve better estimation performance with lower complexity.
-The contributions of this paper are given as follows: \begin{enumerate} \item \textbf{A system model with imperfect array effects for the DOA estimation is formulated.} The imperfect effect includes the position perturbation, the inconsistent gains, the inconsistent phases, the mutual coupling effect, and the nonlinear effect, etc. As a result, our results are directly applicable in a practical system. \item \textbf{A new DL architecture is proposed based on the imperfect array.} Different from existing methods, the input of the SDOAnet is the raw sampled signals, and the output is a vector, which can be used to estimate the spatial spectrum easily.
-Convolution layers are then used to get the signals' features and avoid the complexity due to high-dimension signals.
-The output of the SDOAnet is a vector for the spectrum estimation and can avoid the problem of discretizing the spatial domain.
-Compared with the existing CNN-based method, the proposed SDOAnet can be trained easily and achieve better estimation performance. \item \textbf{A loss function to train the SDOAnet is proposed,} where Gaussian functions are used to approximate the spatial spectrum.
-Inspired by the atomic norm minimization (ANM)-based DOA estimation method, the output of SDOAnet is used to formulate the spatial spectrum.
-Then, a loss function is used to measure the error between the refereed spectrum and the estimated one, and to train the network. \end{enumerate}
+In this paper, we propose a DNN network based on CNN, i.e., super-resolution DOA network (SDOA-Net), to overcome the above-mentioned difficulties in the DOA estimation.
+The proposed SDOA-Net is used for the performance evaluation of imperfect arrays under realistic conditions.
+Compared with existing methods, the proposed SDOA-Net can achieve better estimation performance with lower complexity.
+The contributions of this paper are given as follows: \begin{enumerate} \item \textbf{A system model with imperfect array effects for the DOA estimation is formulated.} The imperfect effect includes the position perturbation, the inconsistent gains, the inconsistent phases, the mutual coupling effect, and the nonlinear effect, etc. As a result, our results are directly applicable to a practical system. \item \textbf{A DL architecture is proposed based on the imperfect array.} Unlike existing methods, the input of SDOA-Net is the raw sampled signals and the output is a vector, which can be easily used to estimate the spatial spectrum.
+Convolution layers are then used to get the signals' features and avoid the complexity of high-dimension signals.
+The SDOA-Net output is a vector for the spectrum estimation and can avoid the problem of discretizing the spatial domain.
+Compared to the existing CNN-based method, the proposed SDOA-Net can be easily trained and perform the better estimation. \item \textbf{A spatial spectrum-based loss function to train the SDOA-Net is proposed,} where Gaussian functions are used to approximate the spatial spectrum.
+Inspired by the atomic norm minimization (ANM)-based DOA estimation method, the output of SDOA-Net is used to formulate the spatial spectrum.
+Differently from existing networks for the DOA estimation, we use a special spectrum-based loss function to measure the error between the reference spectrum and the estimated one and to train the network. \end{enumerate}